 The Swahili word for ‘angel’ is malaika

-The mission of Malaika* is to empower Congolese girls and their communities through education.
-Based in New York, the organization operates in the village of Kalebuka, in the Southeastern region of the Democratic Republic of Congo.
+Malaika’s mission is to empower Congolese girls and their communities through education and health programs.
+The grassroots non-profit operates in the village of Kalebuka, in the Southeastern region of the Democratic Republic of Congo.

 An educated girl will increase her future earnings by approximately 10-20% for each additional year of schooling and will reinvest most of it back into her family and community.
 These are key factors in a nation’s socioeconomic development, and yet girls still face immense obstacles in obtaining an education in the DRC.
 At Malaika, we mobilize resources so that these girls can receive the best schooling possible, providing them with greater choices, opportunities, and the capacity to make informed decisions.
 Our goal is to build the leadership capacity of each individual student so that she gives back to her community, and has a positive, long-term impact on the future of the DRC.
 In essence, we are fueling a generation of change-agents.
 At the same time, we impact the surrounding community through recreational and life skills programming for adults and children, as well as essential infrastructure development.

-With the exception of the locally hired Congolese teachers and support staff, Malaika is operated by unpaid experts and volunteers from the public and private sector.
+With the exception of the locally hired Congolese teachers and support staff, Malaika is operated by pro bono experts and volunteers from the public and private sector.